Server Settings

 Add a new organization to Password Depot Enterprise Server and the Server Manager with the help of the OIDC import.
 By clicking onto New... you are able to add a new OIDC Service to import your OIDC users into the Enterprise Server.

-NOTE: Find out more about OIDC synchronization in the Server Manager in the chapter OpenID Connect-Import which can be found under Tools.
+NOTE: Find out more about OIDC synchronization in the Server Manager in the chapter Import from OpenID Connect which can be found under Tools.